 Older American’s Month Recognition

 Each May, the RSC Senior Advisory Committee recognizes two senior volunteers who have given significant service to the senior community, as well as one business or organization that has meaningfully contributed to the betterment of Redmond older adults.
 The honorees are presented at a City Council meeting, where the Mayor proclaims May as Older American’s Month in Redmond.
-Honorees are also treated to dinner at a local restaurant and a reception is held in their honor.
+Honorees are also treated to dinner and a reception is held in their honor.